Overv/WebCraft/README.md

 + *media/* - Contains the graphics resources.
 + *style/* - Contains stylesheets for the HTML front-ends.
 + *singleplayer.html* - The front-end for the singleplayer client.
++ *multiplayer.html* - The front-end for the multiplayer client.
++ *server.js* - The Node.js server code.

 Modules
 ---------------------